 The Sun Will Come Out…

 After a cold night, we changed plans, never making it to Latuvi.
 Down the mountain we flew to sun and warmth!
 Leaving 10000 feet and approaching 6000 at the central valley, we found the valley of the sun.
-Peeling off coats and pants, our short-ed legs bared themselves as we walked through our third ecosystem, the desert valley.
+Peeling off coats and pants, our legs bared themselves in shorts as we walked through our third ecosystem, the desert valley.
 Celestino spouted off the cacti names, and we meandered along a dirt road through local villages.

 Local farmers tended corn and agave while cowboys moved cattle, sheep and donkeys.
 “Buenos Dias!” greetings welcomed us through town as we made our way to a carpet factory.
 Arriving at the carpet factory, our carpet makers turned into tortilla experts and taught us how to make tortillas.